All Products

 SELECT * FROM elastic2mc_bankdata;

-4. Click ** icon to run the code.
+4. Click the run icon to execute the query.